rhizomatics/signalk-einklabel-plugin/README.md

 ** Fully working but limited vendor/product support **

-A SignalK plugin to display data from SignalK paths, APIs and plugins on Electronic Shelf Labels over a Bluetooth Low Energy (BLE) connection using simple SVG templates.
+A SignalK plugin to display data from SignalK paths, APIs and plugins on Electronic Shelf Labels (ESL) over a Bluetooth Low Energy (BLE) connection using simple SVG templates.

+## What is an ESL?

-Electronic Shelf Labels (ESLs) are [eInk](https://en.wikipedia.org/wiki/E_Ink) devices that consume very little battery energy, presuming they are not constantly updated - the battery is used only when the display changes, and a periodic BLE check for incoming changes.
+Electronic Shelf Labels are [eInk](https://en.wikipedia.org/wiki/E_Ink) devices that consume very little battery energy, presuming they are not constantly updated - the battery is used only when the display changes, and a periodic BLE check for incoming changes.
 Perfect for info that changes only once or twice a day, like tidal information.

 Since they are designed to be used in large quantity in small shops, they are cheap and simple devices.
 Earlier models required dedicated controllers, or updates over Wifi or NFC, whereas many modern ones are standalone BLE devices that can be updated from a phone or server.

+Being battery operated, they can be stuck on anywhere without wiring - the only constraints are bluetooth range, visibility (they need ambient light since the display is more like paper than a traditional lit-up electronic display) and out of the weather since the devices are intended for indoor use.

+## Pre-requisites

 Unlike some eInk projects, this plugin doesn't require any physical modification to the labels, or loading any new firmware.
 It can send an image to a supported shelf label fresh out of the box.

-## Pre-requisites

-Most of this is about making SignalK work with Bluetooth Low Energy, which is good thing to have anyway, since vendors like Victron, Switchbot, Ruuvi and others have BLE enabled hardware that's useful to have on a boat.
+Most of these requirements are about making SignalK work with Bluetooth Low Energy, which is good thing to have anyway, since vendors like Victron, Switchbot, Ruuvi and others have BLE enabled hardware that's useful to have on a boat.
 [Direct BLE support](https://github.com/SignalK/signalk-server/issues/2411) in SignalK is being planned in 2026.

 1. A SignalK server, preferably running Linux (MacOS does weird things with bluetooth)
 2. A Bluetooth adapter, that can handle BLE (Bluetooth Low Energy), which is Bluetooth v4.0 or higher